JuveriaSiddiqui/AnewTrialRep/README.md

 # AnewTrialRep
-This is a trial repository
+This is a trial repository for getting hands-on with GitHub